seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *To PISANIO*

 Beseech you, sir, desire
-My man’s abode where I did leave him: he
+My man's abode where I did leave him: he
 Is strange and peevish.

 **PISANIO**